 Wheelock College of Education & Human Development Policy

-The following policy on academic standards for the Boston University Wheelock College of Education & Human Development undergraduate and graduate students was adopted by the School of Education faculty in 1980 and updated in October 2012.
+The following policy on academic standards for Wheelock College of Education & Human Development graduate and undergraduate students was adopted by the Wheelock College of Education & Human Development faculty in 1980 and updated in October 2012.

 Good Academic Standing

 Full-time undergraduate students maintain good academic standing when they achieve all three of the following: (1) earn at least 12 academic credits in the semester just completed; (2) earn a semester GPI of at least 2.00; and (3) maintain a cumulative GPA of at least 2.00.

 Graduate students must maintain a grade point average of at least 3.0 to be in good academic standing, and they must have a grade point average of at least 3.0 in courses counted toward the degree to graduate from the Wheelock College of Education & Human Development.

 Admission to Student Teaching

 No graduate student may enter the practicum or clinical experience until all courses required to reach that level in the professional sequence have been completed with a minimum 3.0 grade point average (GPA).
 When a student fails to meet this criterion, the student has the option of repeating course(s) in the professional sequence in order to reach the required GPA.
 (For the purposes of internal Wheelock grade calculations, the second grade will be used.
 However, the first grade will remain on the transcript and will be calculated into the official Boston University GPA).
 In all cases, the faculty reserves the right to be selective in admitting students and in permitting them to continue in the professional programs and practicum experiences.